LizardByte/setup-python-action/README.md

 # setup-python-action

+> [!WARNING]
+> This action is deprecated and will not be maintained anymore.
+> Please use our [LizardByte/actions](https://github.com/LizardByte/actions) monorepo instead.

 This action provides the following functionality for GitHub Actions users:

 - Installing a version of Python or PyPy and (by default) adding it to the PATH, including Python 2.7.